3.2.9.3. Turbidimetry

 Method and Instrumentation

-There are two differences between the instrumental setups for nephelometry and turbidimetry: Illumination of the flow cell (B right), and the programming of microfluidic manipulations and data collection performed by the miniSIA 2 instrument (K).
-The key component of the flow cell is 100 cm long, 0.8 mm I.D. straight tubing made of green PEEK.
-It serves as a collimator directing a beam of light from the tungsten halogen lamp (THL) atop the tubing into the CCD detector on the bottom of the flow cell (B right).
-In this way, 50 μL of suspension within the flow cell are monitored in absorbance mode analogous to spectrophotometry.
-Therefore, the “visible light’ (400 to 800 nm) absorbed by material in the flow cell yields absorbance A related, in this work, to NTU via calibration with the formazin standard.
+1) The flow cell for turbidimetry (K, left) is constructed from 10cm long 0.8 mm I.D. straight tubing made of green PEEK.
+It serves as a collimator directing a beam of light from the tungsten halogen lamp (THL) atop the tubing into the CCD detector on the bottom of the flow cell.
+In this way, 50 μL of suspension within the flow cell is monitored in absorbance mode analogous to spectrophotometry.
+Therefore, the “visible light” (400 to 800 nm), absorbed by the material in the flow cell yields an absorbance A related, in this work, to NTU via calibration with the standard.
 (Construction of this Long Light Path flow cell is in Sec.
 3.2.8.)
+[1]

 Since the spectrophotometer will monitor radiation absorbed by suspended particles, it has to be set up to function in absorbance mode (M).